romanutti/bayes-filter/README.md

 ### Run application

-The application can be run using the main-methon in the class *BayesApp*.
+The application can be run using the main-method in the class *BayesApp*.

 ## Authors